 Server-Side Proficiency and the Art of Back-End Development

-In my view, a web developer is like an architect and contractor all in one, especially when it comes to back-end development.
-This is where languages like PHP, Java, Python, Ruby, and C# come into play.
+In my perspective, a web developer serves as both an architect and a contractor, particularly in the context of back-end development.
+This is where web developers utilize languages such as PHP, Java, Python, Ruby, and C#.
 Each one of these has its own strengths, and choosing the right one can depend on the project requirements or even personal preference.

 Here are the main differences between all of these